chsakell/aspnet-core-identity/README.md

     * `Update-Database -Context PersistedGrantDbContext`
     * `Update-Database -Context ConfigurationDbContext`

-> In case you don't want to use a real SQL Server Database when running the `AspNetCoreIdentity` project, simply set **InMemoryProvider: true** in the *appsettings.json*
+> In case you don't want to use a real SQL Server Database when running the `AspNetCoreIdentity` project, simply set **InMemoryProvider: true** in the *appsettings.json*.
+This option will use in memory database

-> In case you don't want to use a real SQL Server Database when running the `IdentityServer` project simply set **UseInMemoryStores: true** in the relative *appsettings.json*
+> In case you don't want to use a real SQL Server Database when running the `IdentityServer` project simply set **UseInMemoryStores: true** in the relative *appsettings.json* This option will use in memory database

 <h3 style="font-weight:normal;">Follow chsakell's Blog</h3>
 <table id="gradient-style" style="box-shadow:3px -2px 10px #1F394C;font-size:12px;margin:15px;width:290px;text-align:left;border-collapse:collapse;" summary="">